Hope fading, rescuers dig for survivors in Guatemala landslide

 "As the hours go by, we are losing hope," said Irving Vargas, 48, a local fireman helping the rescue effort.
 "We haven't pulled anyone out alive in quite a while."

-Clutching photos of loved ones, families of victims stood in line outside a makeshift morgue near the excavation site, some of them crying, to see if they recognized any corpses.
+Clutching photos of loved ones, families of victims stood in line outside a makeshift morgue near the excavation site, some of them crying, to see if they recognised any corpses.

 Ana Maria Escobar, a 48-year-old housewife, sobbed as she waited for news of 21 missing family members who lived in the town that she had left only a year ago.